New rules for the Ballermann – penalties of up to 3,000 euros

 - Dress code: Party vacationers must be appropriately dressed in clubs and discos and are not allowed to walk around the promenade bare-chested.

-- Stricter access controls: If there are any irregularities in the queue (drunk, aggressive, tattooed with neo-Nazi symbols, etc.), the person has to stay outside.
+- Stricter access controls: If there are any abnormalities in the queue (drunk, aggressive, tattooed with neo-Nazi symbols, etc.), the person has to stay outside.

 - House ban: People who attract negative attention are banned from all bars, bar operators inform each other and have a direct channel to the police.